grzesiek-galezowski/tdd-ebook/manuscript/360_Internals.md

 }
 ```

-The `_count` field is owned and initialized by a `CountingObserver` instance.
-It's only exposed when its copy is passed to the `Handle` method of the `out` object.
+The `_count` field is owned and maintained by a `CountingObserver` instance.
+It's invisible outside an `ObserverWithThreshold` object.

 An example Statement of behavior for this class could look like this: